Login Simplification Project

 The login/password combination that meets all of these requirements will be a short alphanumeric ID - the NetID that many already use and know.
 When used regularly, seven digits are as easy to remember as a phone number.
 Using the NetID eliminates the ongoing administrative cost of managing name-based logins, reducing the university’s overhead costs.
 Common names will still be used for all email, directory, and human interactions—where names are really needed.

-Adopting the Simplified Login will making logging in much simpler!
+Adopting the Simplified Login will make logging in much simpler!
 You can look forward to simplifying your login life in the near future as we work behind the scenes to adapt the many different systems to its common use.